golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-stream.md

 Sensor data can be viewed on [the Golioth Console](https://console.golioth.io/)

 1. Select Monitor&rarr;Stream from the sidebar menu
-2. You may need to click the Clear Filters in the upper right to show new data if you were previously viewing data
+2. Under "Query Response" use the time/date box and choose the `Last 4h` setting
+3. To the right of the time/date box, choose the name of your device from the list
-3. The Refresh button in the upper right also includes an option to auto-refresh every few seconds
+4. Click the circle arrow icon next to the Refresh button in the upper right to auto-refresh every 1 second
-4. Use the green arrows in the "data" column to unfold the nested JSON objects for viewing
+5. Use the green arrows in the "data" column to unfold the nested JSON objects for viewing

 ![Accelerometer data show in the Golioth Console LightDB stream view](../assets/golioth-stream-data.png)